rvedotrc/HYF-CPH-Git/week1/class_exercises.md

 # Class exercises

-These exercises are meant for a flipped classroom, where the students prepare in advance and the class time is dedicated to exercises.

-The first two exercises are a priority, the third is nice to do, the fourth and fifth can be skipped.
-The fifth can be done by the students as homework.

 ## Exercise 1

-The goal of this exercise is to do some commits on our local repository and push them to github.
-It will basically follow the first part of the class videos.

-We will use the `hyf-homework` repo and the branch `main`.
+We will use the homework repository and the branch `main`. <br/>

-1. clone your own `hyf-homework` repo into your computer (this is to get everyone on the same page, otherwise it can be a mess);
+It will be your own individual repository or the central homework repository of your class - depending on which approach you are using in your class.

+1. clone the homework repository into your computer.
+2. when you are on `main` branch, create a branch named `git-week1/exercise_1/<yourname>`\* and move to it;
-2. create a folder named `class_playground` under `hyf-homework/Git/week1`;
+3. create a folder named `class_playground` in the `git` folder, under `/week1`;
-3. create the following files inside the `class_playground` folder: `apples_file.txt`, `bananas_file.txt`, `oranges_file.txt`;
+4. create the following files inside the `class_playground` folder: `apples_file.txt`, `bananas_file.txt`, `oranges_file.txt`;
-4. add some text to each of the files;
+5. add some text to each of the files;
-5. add and commit the `apples_file.txt`;
+6. add and commit the `apples_file.txt`;
-6. add and commit both the `oranges_file.txt` and the `bananas_file.txt`;
+7. add and commit both the `oranges_file.txt` and the `bananas_file.txt`;
-7. add more text to the `apples_file.txt`;
+8. add more text to the `apples_file.txt`;
-8. add and commit the changes in the `apples_file.txt`;
+9. add and commit the changes in the `apples_file.txt`;
-7. push your changes to Github.
+10. push your changes to Github.
+11. go to the branch on github and look at the commits, analyze and discuss how it looks and how it connects with what you just did.

+`*` `<yourname>` should be replace by your actual name, f.x. `git/week1/exercise_1/maria`

 ## Exercise 2

 The goal of this exercise is to practice the homework workflow.
 It will basically follow the second part of the class videos.

-We will use the `hyf-homework` repo.

-1. when you are on `main` branch, create a branch named `git_exercise_2` and move to it;
+1. when you are on `main` branch, create a branch named `git-week1/exercise_2/<yourname>`\* and move to it;
-2. create a file named `my_homework.txt` inside `hyf-homework/Git/week1/class_playground`;
+2. create a file named `my_homework.txt` in the `git` folder, under `/week1/class_playground`;
 3. add some text to the `my_homework.txt` file;
 4. add and commit the changes in the `my_homework.txt` file;
 5. add more text to the `my_homework.txt` file;
 6. add and commit the changes in the `my_homework.txt` file;
-7. push the branch `git_exercise_2` to github;
+7. push your changes to github;
-8. on github, create a pull request from `git_exercise_2` to `main`;
+8. on github, create a pull request from the exercis branch to `main`;
 9. on your computer add some more text to the `my_homework.txt` file;
 10. on your computer, add and commit the changes in the `my_homework.txt` file;
-11. push the branch `git_exercise_2` to github;
+11. push the changes to github;
-12. on github, check what happened to the pull request you created in step 8, and merge the PR
+12. on github, check what happened to the pull request you created in step 8.
+13. if you are on an individual homework repository approach, merge the PR and proceed to the next step.
+If you are on a central homework repository approach, DO NOT merge the PR, and skip the next step.
-13. go to the `main` branch
-14. update `main` by "downloading" the new commits from github: `git pull origin main`
+14. go to the `main` branch and update `main` by "downloading" the new commits from github: `git pull origin main`.

+`*` `<yourname>` should be replace by your actual name, f.x. `git/week1/exercise_2/maria`

 ## Exercise 3

-In this exercise you will get an error when pushing to github and you will have to solve it.
+In this exercise, you will get an error when pushing to github and you will have to solve it.

-We will use the `hyf-homework` repo.

-1. on your `hyf-homework` repo go to the branch `main`
-2. create a branch named `git_exercise_3` and move to it;
+1. on your homework repo go to the branch `main`, create a branch `git-week1/exercise_3/<yourname>`\* and move to it;
-3. on the folder `hyf-homework/Git/week1/class_playground` create a file named `colors.txt`;
+2. in the `git` folder, under `/week1/class_playground`, create a file named `colors.txt`;
-4. add two colors to the file `colors.txt`, one per line;
+3. add two colors to the file `colors.txt`, one per line;
-5. add and commit the changes in the `colors.txt` file;
+4. add and commit the changes in the `colors.txt` file;
-6. push the branch `git_exercise_3` to github.
+5. push the branch `git_exercise_3` to github.
-7. on github, go to the branch `git_exercise_3` and add a color in the last line of the file `colors.txt`, commit your changes;
+6. **on github**, go to the branch `git_exercise_3` and add a color in the last line of the file `colors.txt`, commit your changes;
-8. on your computer, add a color in the first line of the file `colors.txt`, add and commit your changes;
+7. **on your computer**, add a color in the first line of the file `colors.txt`, add and commit your changes;
-9. push the branch `git_exercise_3` to github.
+8. push the branch `git_exercise_3` to github.
+Discuss what is happening and how to solve it.

+`*` `<yourname>` should be replace by your actual name, f.x. `git/week1/exercise_3/maria`

 ## Exercise 4

-In this exercise you will get a merge conflict and you will have to solve it.
+In this exercise you will get in trouble by checking out from the wrong branch you will have to solve it.

-We will use the `hyf-homework` repo.

-1. on your `hyf-homework` repo go to the branch `main`
+1. on your homework repo **DON'T** go to the main branch, make sure to stay on the branch from the previous exercise.
-2. create a branch named `git_exercise_4` and move to it;
+2. create a branch `git/week1/exercise_4/<yourname>`\* and move to it;
-3. on the folder `hyf-homework/Git/week1/class_playground` create a file named `movies.txt`;
+3. in the `git` folder, under `/week1/class_playground`, create a file named `movies.txt`;
 4. add two movie names to the file `movies.txt`, one per line;
 5. add and commit the changes in the `movies.txt` file;
 6. push the branch `git_exercise_4` to github.
-7. on github, go to the branch `git_exercise_4` and add a movie name in a new line at the end of the file `movies.txt`, commit your changes;
-8. on your computer, add a movie name in a new line at the end of the file `movies.txt`, add and commit your changes;
-9. push the branch `git_exercise_4` to github.
+7. on github, create a pull request from your new branch to `main`.
+8. see what commits you have there - do you only have commits from this exercise?
+Do you have commits that should not be here?
+Discuss why it happened and how to solve this situation.

+`*` `<yourname>` should be replace by your actual name, f.x. `git/week1/exercise_4/maria`

 ## Exercise 5

 The goal of this exercise is to get more familiar with branches.

 Take notes of the answers to the questions in points 14, 15, 16, 17, 18, 19, 22, 23, 25, and 26.
 Discuss the answers in your breakout room.

 1. create a new folder in your Desktop called `branch_exercise`;
 2. using the command line go to that folder and create a new repository there (`git init`);